Science of baby sleep

 Do breastfeeding mothers get more sleep?

-In a 2014 study, women who breastfed exclusively averaged 30 minutes of extra nighttime sleep compared with women who fed their infants formula at night.
+As per a study conducted in 2014 iIn a 2014 study, women who breastfed exclusively averaged 30 minutes of extra nighttime sleep compared with women who fed their infants formula at night.
 That said, both formula-fed and breastfed babies in the study still woke up during the night to feed, resulting in about the same amount of interrupted sleep.
+Also, breastfeeding mothers can fall back asleep easily after breastfeeding, especially when new moms are room-sharing with their newborn, as recommended by the American Academy of Pediatrics (AAP) during the first six months of life.
+Breastfeeding mothers may be active and awake for shorter periods during the night, making it easier to fall back to sleep.

 Do formula-fed babies sleep longer at night?

-There’s little evidence to support the claim that formula-fed babies sleep longer than breastfed babies, in terms of the total amount of sleep.
-However, since breast milk is more easily digestible than formula, babies who breastfeed are likely to wake up more frequently than formula-fed babies, as they will get hungrier faster.
+There’s little evidence to support the claim that formula-fed babies sleep longer than breastfed babies, in terms of the total amount of sleep duration.
+However, since breast milk is more easily digestible than infant formula, babies who breastfeed are likely to wake up more frequently than formula-fed babies, as they will get hungrier faster.
 However, the melatonin in breast milk will facilitate their sleep, so right after the feeding, they’ll go back to sleep easily.

 Does lack of sleep reduce breast milk?